SprinGamesX/Space-Shooter/Documentation/Game Mechanics/Elemental Overload (Removed).md

 #### Explosive
 A status effect that can be applied from [Ignite], Explosive stacks up to 50 and increases its effects based on the amount of stacks.
+Explosive DMG will increase based on the ship's [Elemental Specialty]

 ## Bloom
 Bloom is the Life [Elemental Overload], once triggered it will heal all allies based on the amount of [Elemental Specialty] of the ship that triggered the overload.